-Looking for an enterprise intranet and wondering whether to go cloud or on-prem?
-This post by cloud expert, Gavin Lewis explains the top reasons for going cloud.
+Looking at intranet software and wondering whether to go cloud or on-prem?
+This post explains the top reasons for going cloud.

 Many organizations have a cloud first or cloud preferred strategy in place, though what this means between organizations can vary greatly.